C-Sorto/sarita-pos/README.md

 # Sarita POS

-Sarita POS is a sales system created for an ice cream kiosk in El Salvador.
+Sarita POS is a sales system created for an ice cream kiosk.
 The private production version is used every day and continues to evolve around the needs of the owner and sales staff.

 **[Open the public demo](https://c-sorto.github.io/sarita-pos/)**